-Turn off lights when not needed
+Turn off lights when you leave the room

 An average home's lighting bill can account for up to 15% of electricity costs.
 Turning lights off when you're not in the room is a simple way for you to reduce your utility bill.